AIDRI/ENCY-AI/README.md

 ## Usage

-To use the API, you have differents choices :
+To use the API, you have differents choices : (you ll need to replace "route" by the route given here)

+1. ai-tips/ : given a word, the AI will give you some definition, articles, and keywords
+{
+    "word" : "yourword"
+}

+2.

 ## AI model